fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 ### 3. Persistent Storage Solution & App Load

-While a large component of our design involves real-time communication, another large part of it involves retrieving data (channels, messages, etc.) at any given time when the Slack app loads.\
+A huge part of our design involves real-time communication, but another large part involves retrieving data (channels, messages, etc.) when the Slack app loads.\
-To support this, we'll need a persistent storage solution.
+To support this, we need a persistent storage solution.

-Specifically, we'll opt for a SQL database since we can expect this data to be structured and to be queried frequently.
+We will use an SQL database because the data is structured and will be queried frequently.

 #### Channels